VDUCHEW/TownHall/README.md

 # MVP (Solo) Project

+Built a Town Hall chat with different interfaces for Speakers and Audience Members.
+This was a 36 hackathon challenge.

 ### Overview:

 You have 36 hours to produce something compelling using the skills you've honed over the past five weeks.

 __Q:__ What are your inputs?
 <br>